Chia-Network/chia-docs/docs/guides/seeder-user-guide.md

 The Chia Seeder runs a mini-DNS server.
 Anyone can obtain an entry point into Chia’s decentralized and permissionless network via a simple DNS request for reliable node IPs.

-The Chia Seeder has very low memory and CPU requirements.
+The Chia Seeder has low memory and CPU requirements.
 It runs a faux full_node process and does not need its own node.

-Chia’s core developers have already been running an instance of the Chia Seeder for some time.
+Chia’s core developers have been running an instance of the Chia Seeder for some time.
 You can view the current status of this instance by running:

 ```bash
 # IPv4